 Wrap Your Brisket in Foil to Soak in the Juices, Cool the Meat&Stabilize Flavors

 For the final step, let your brisket sit on the grill in FOIL for about 1- 2hrs at a reduced temperature of 175 – 200F.
 Then, remove and wrap in foil to cool for another hour or so, and – voila!
 Brisket fit for a king!

 Is Brisket Healthy?

 There are actually 8 kinds of primal cuts for beef.
 The brisket is the breast, where the meat is fattier and thicker.
 Despite having more fat than other cuts, you’ll be relieved to know health experts consider it the good kind of fat.

-Brisket cuts are high in oleic acid, a kind of cholesterol which actually lowers LDL’s (bad cholesterol and reduces the risk of heart disease.
+Brisket cuts are high in oleic acid, a kind of cholesterol that actually lowers LDL (bad cholesterol and reduces the risk of heart disease.
 Grilled low and slow over a blue fire, the oleic acid-rich fat breaks down, releasing the marinated meat’s savory juices and rich flavor.

 Of course, if you are on a low-cholesterol diet you’ll want to watch your portions.
 Check out our tips for enjoying a healthy brisket meal this summer!